phpCedu/micro-service-framework/readme.markdown

 Micro Services Framework
 ====

 This framework is similar to Apache Thrift, but tries to be simpler.
 Not specifically for REST-based RPC services ... you can create your own transports (HTTP, TCP) like in Thrift.
+RPC calls can be encoded in JSON or MsgPack

 Requirements
 ====